lips-mexico/Smile/README.md

 #### <a name='Cloning'></a>Cloning
 1. Clone the [repo](https://github.com/lips-mexico/Smile)
 2. Change to the correct branch.
-3. Start developing.

 ## <a name='FurtherReading'></a>Further Reading
-* [Documentation]() - Write complete and useful documentation for Sass using SassDoc and Gulp.
-* [Testing]() - Design and carry out unit tests for mixins and functions using True and Gulp.
+* [Testing](https://github.com/lips-mexico/Smile/tree/master/app/test) - Design and carry out unit tests for mixins and functions using True and Gulp.
+* [Documentation](https://github.com/lips-mexico/Smile/tree/master/docs) - Write complete and useful documentation for Sass using SassDoc and Gulp.